PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Introduction

-In clinical practice, pathologists rely on a hierarchical memory process \cite{hou2024memory,hu2025loc,liu2025pathmind,chen2025pathagent,sun2024pathmmu}: accumulated domain knowledge forms long-term memory (LTM)~\cite{bei2026mem}, while case-specific evidence selectively activates relevant knowledge into working memory (WM) for reasoning \cite{baddeley2025working}, and iteratively refine their hypotheses.
-Existing retrieval-augmented generation (RAG) methods attempt to introduce external knowledge \cite{zhang2025patho,hamza2025llava,jabal2025open,omar2024chatgpt}, but their retrieval pipelines are typically static and fail to model the dynamic and adaptive nature of human memory transformation.
+In clinical practice, pathologists rely on a hierarchical memory process \cite{hou2024memory,hu2025loc,liu2025pathmind,chen2025pathagent,sun2024pathmmu}: accumulated domain knowledge forms long-term memory (LTM)~\cite{bei2026mem,yang2022long,minhas2024restoring,blackmore2023ultrasound}, while case-specific evidence selectively activates relevant knowledge into working memory (WM) for reasoning \cite{baddeley2025working,akhtar2024types,karakatsani2023focused,manchanda2023intravenous}, and iteratively refine their hypotheses.
+Existing retrieval-augmented generation (RAG) methods attempt to introduce external knowledge \cite{zhang2025patho,hamza2025llava,jabal2025open,omar2024chatgpt,yu2025ypathrag,fink2025retrieval}, but their retrieval pipelines are typically static and fail to model the dynamic and adaptive nature of human memory transformation.
 This cognitive process, characterized by memory retrieval, selective activation, and meta-cognitive regulation, is largely absent in current MLLMs \cite{an2025cognitive,huang2026ama,jiang2026synapse,hou2025synapticrag,yoshida2025if,dong2025towards}.

-In this paper, we propose a memory-centric multimodal framework for pathology MLLMs (\cref{Figure1}).
-We first construct a \textbf{high-quality pathology knowledge graph} as LTM via deep semantic search over PubMed.
+In this paper, we propose \texttt{PathMem}, a memory-centric multimodal architecture for pathology MLLMs (Figure \ref{Figure1}).
+We first construct a \textbf{high-quality pathology knowledge graph} as LTM via deep semantic search over PubMed, augmented with diverse sources, including clinical guidelines, gray literature, among others.
 The knowledge graph is encoded into semantic embeddings aligned with the multimodal backbone.
 We then design a \textbf{Memory Transformer} that explicitly models the transition from LTM to WM.
 Given visual and textual embeddings, we perform: Static activation, which ranks knowledge entries via cosine similarity; Dynamic activation, which jointly projects multimodal and knowledge embeddings to compute global relevance.
 An adaptive selection strategy determines the boundary of activated knowledge, transferring only highly relevant entries into WM for final reasoning.
-This mechanism enables controlled and interpretable memory enhancement during inference.
+This mechanism enables controlled and more reliable memory enhancement during inference.
+In report generation and open-ended diagnosis, it improves WSI-Precision / WSI-Relevance by \textbf{12.8\%} / \textbf{10.1\%} and \textbf{9.5\%} / \textbf{8.9\%}, respectively.